The topics covered here look at some common environmental issues and who to contact if there is a problem:

 Overgrown hedges on private property are the responsibility of the property owner.
 In extreme cases or where a solution cannot be found between neighbours, we can intervene and take action.
 Find out more and how to make a complaint from our: hedges page

-Overgrown hedges and trees on highways are managed by Suffolk County Council, you can use their highway maintenance form to report any problems.
+Overgrown hedges and trees on highways are managed by Suffolk County Council.
+Visit their website to Report a tree or hedge affecting the highway.
 Trees on major trunk roads are managed by Highways England, contact them on 0300 1235000 to report problems.

 The Environment Agency is responsible for maintaining or improving the quality of fresh, marine, surface and underground water in England and Wales.
 You can report any environmental incidents such as water pollution by calling the Environment Agency incident line on 0800 80 70 60.